shannonroivas/shannonroivas.github.io/index.md

 title: ""
 ---

 I seek to better understand how the real, three-dimensional space of a landscape drives behavior.
 Specifically, how does the distribution and value of key resources shape the movement of individuals and how they interact?
-My current research focuses Gombe National Park, a habitat that's experienced longitudinal change since the 1960s, as a case study for exploring the ways in which habitat variation across space and time can drive variation in the complex social interactions of our evolutionary cousins, chimpanzees.
+My current research focuses on Gombe National Park, a habitat that's experienced longitudinal change since the 1960s, as a case study for exploring the ways in which habitat variation across space and time can drive variation in the complex social interactions of our evolutionary cousins, chimpanzees.

-I'm currently conducting my dissertation research at Arizona State University, home of the the Jane Goodall Institute Gombe Research Archive.
+I'm currently conducting my dissertation research at Arizona State University,  home to the the Jane Goodall Institute Gombe Research Archive.

 ---

 ## Research Methods
-My methods combine habitat modelling from historic remote-sensed data, behavioral observations on a wild population, and noninvasive biomarker collection.
-- **Primate growth and development** – exploring the impact of maternal loss and social factors.
-- **Behavioral ecology** – linking spatial patterns with long-term ecological data.
-- **Physiology and health** – analyzing biomarkers from urine and other non-invasive methods.
+My methods reflect a combination of noninvasive fieldwork, spatial analysis, and long-term data wrangling and statistical modelling.
+- **Modelling habitat change** – I use remote-sensed data to build Species Distribution Models of plants that serve as important foods for chimpanzees.
+This allows us to see how the quality and distribution of foods has changed at Gombe since the early 1980s.
+- **Chimpanzees as surveyors** - My work leverages the world's longest continuous wild primate research study, begun by Jane Goodall in 1960.
+Data collected over the past 65 years have captured where chimpanzees fed on various plants, serving as a way to identify the known presence of these food species.
+- **Diet and biomarkers** – I apply non-invasive methods to collect urinary biomarkers of energetic state to better understand how diet shapes energy availability in chimpanzees.
+- **Behavioral ecology** – Combining these data sources with decades of long-term social and reproductive data, I use statistical analyses to link spatial characteristics of feeding habitats to complex behaviors that occur when the energetic constraints of grouping are relaxed.

+---

+## Featured Research Awards
+My work has been generously funded by the following:
+- **National Science Foundation DDRIG** –
+- **The Leakey Foundation** -

 ---